Skydive Hibaldstow: Events and training

 In addition to these events, Skydive Hibaldstow is a centre for team training including back-to-back jumping where a skydiver or team can make a number of jumps by using more than one set of equipment.
 After landing from the first jump, the equipment is handed to a qualified parachute packer and the parachutist then meets the same aircraft they just jumped from as it lands on the runway with a second set of equipment.

 National Championships

 In 1996, The National Championships were first held at Hibaldstow.
 Except for one year, they have continued to host the competition.
 The disciplines include 4-way and 8-way formation skydiving, freefly, freestyle, speed skydiving, and VFS (vertical formation skydiving).
 Two weekends (Saturday to Monday) are set aside every August with the events being split equally between them.

 Year 2009 saw the 4-way, 8-way, and VFS disciplines all completed in a single day totaling some 143 take-offs by the fleet of 3 aircraft.
 In 2014, a record 78 teams took part (see below for more information).

-Courses and equipment

-The centre offers RAPS (Static Line), Accelerated Freefall (AFF) and Tandem skydiving courses to the public all year long.
-As part of this, they own a selection of student equipment and parachutes for hire.